Commercial airlines reroute flights amid US-Iran tensions

 At least 500 commercial flights travel through Iranian and Iraqi airspace daily, Martin said.

-A Ukrainian passenger jet crashed on Wednesday, just hours after Iran's ballistic missile attack, but Iranian officials said they suspected a mechanical issue brought down the 3 1/2-year-old Boeing 737-800 aircraft.
+A Ukrainian passenger jet crashed shortly after taking off from Iran's capital Wednesday killing 167 passengers and nine crew members just hours after Iran's ballistic missile attack, but Iranian officials said they suspected a mechanical issue brought down the 3 1/2-year-old Boeing 737-800 aircraft.
 Ukrainian officials initially agreed, but later backed away and declined to offer a cause while the investigation is ongoing.

 Poland's national carrier, PLL LOT, said Saturday that it was changing routes to bypass Iran's airspace.